 In the meantime, if you're having problems with the three-finger-drag gesture on your new MacBook Pro, know that you're not alone.
-In the meantime, we've got of Apple's newest laptop.
+In the meantime, we've got some first impressions of Apple's newest laptop.

 - More convertible than a MacBook, here are the best hybrid laptops of 2016

 Get daily insight, inspiration and deals in your inbox